-Clumping litter usually contains a substance called bentonite which absorbs the urine and creates a nice solid lump, leaving the rest of the litter around it dry and clean.
+Clumping litter usually contains bentonite, which absorbs the urine and creates a nice solid lump, leaving the rest of the litter around it dry and clean.

-You can only scoop out feces, while the urine dries up in the rest of the litter.
+You can only scoop out feces while the urine dries up in the rest of the litter.
 The only way to clean the urine from the box is by changing all of the litter, usually once a week.

-Owners often prefer clumping litter because it’s easier to clean the box and there's no need to change all of the litter at once.
+Owners often prefer clumping litter because it’s easier to clean the box, and there's no need to change all the litter at once.

 This may be of concern with long-haired cats and kittens, as they are more likely to get litter on their coat, ingesting it as they groom themselves.
-Which brings us to our next consideration…
+This brings us to our next consideration…

-Safety Issues with Cat Litter
+Safety Issues With Cat Litter

-Cats may ingest some cat litter, either by inhaling its dust as they dig around in the box, or by accidentally licking litter grains that got stuck in their fur or between their toes.
+Cats may ingest some cat litter, either by inhaling its dust as they dig around in the box or by accidentally licking litter grains that got stuck in their fur or between their toes.

-If dust is a concern for you, you can find formulas that are intended to be dust-free or low in dust.
+If dust is a concern for you, you can find formulas intended to be dust-free or low in dust.
 What the dust is actually made of can also be a consideration.

 Generally speaking, it's best to avoid clumping litter for young kittens.
 This prevents the risk of ingesting clumping litter as well as the risk of irritating their delicate airways.